 Making an appeal and deadlines

-You must make any appeal after the formal publication of results or receipt of panel decision letter.
+You must submit your appeal after the formal publication of results or receipt of panel decision letter.
+Please make sure you submit your appeal by the deadline stated in your results or panel decision letter.

-Edge Hill Students’ Union Advice Centre, for independent advice and representation
+You can also contact Edge Hill Students’ Union Advice Centre, for independent advice and representation.

 Office of the Independent Adjudicator for Higher Education (OIA)

-When the University’s internal procedures are complete, if you are dissatisfied with the final outcome you can refer your matter to the OIA.
-We will send you a Completion of Procedures letter which informs you of your right to ask the OIA to review your case.
+When the University’s internal procedures are complete, we will send you a completion of procedures letter.
+This explains that if you are dissatisfied with the final outcome you can refer your matter to the OIA for review.
 You can find further details about the OIA Scheme on the OIA website.

 Edge Hill is committed to providing accessible information.
 If you require any academic appeal information in a different format, please tell us your requirements and we will work with you to meet your needs.